This page starts with the latest news and goes back in chronological order!

 He was also campaigning to reform the inadequate and deeply flawed child protection structures.
 He was arrested for his writing, charged, convicted of harassment and imposed with a restraining order that constrained his campaign.
 He carried out 140 hours community service and then was cleared on appeal and had the restraining order lifted.

-He was arrested a further three times, for his blogging, to stop a paedophile, was convicted and sentenced to 100 hours community service, and has now applied for permission to appeal.
-Reporting restrictions and a new restraining order restrict what can be known.
+He was arrested a further three times, for his blogging, to stop a paedophile, was convicted and sentenced to 100 hours community service, and applied for permission to appeal.
+Reporting restrictions and restraining order restrict what can be known.
 He and his family have suffered much but are proud that through all the trauma they have helped to successfully stop a paedophile.
 His church and the public are also proud of his brave work.

 Jesus was crucified a common criminal for his ministry and beliefs.
 A Christian must be willing to suffer for what is right.
 His passion and commitment remain undeterred, to continue to do all he can to protect children and to stop their abusers.